 How I Fell In Love With Fitness & Keep The Spark Alive

-You know the feeling when you’re dripping in sweat and your heartbeat is exploding through every part of your body — you’re convinced you physically cannot do any more?
+You know the feeling when you’re dripping in sweat and your heart is thumping — you feel like you've reached your physical limit?

-And you know that feeling of pure elation that consumes you when you know you just worked harder than you ever thought possible?
-That’s why I fell in love with fitness and started my FIERCE program.
+Do you know that feeling of pure elation when you realise that you've just trained harder than you ever thought possible?
+It's because of this feeling that I fell in love with fitness and became a FIERCE trainer.

-All these years later, I’m still that competitive girl, but now my main competition is the person I was yesterday.
-I may not be the fastest or the strongest in the gym, but I get it done.
-I’m not afraid to throw weights around or sprint until I collapse.
-I’m all about being the best version of myself and training affords me that.
+Now that I'm an adult, I haven't lost that competitive spirit!
+With one critical difference — now my main competition is the person I was yesterday.
+I may not be the fastest or the strongest person in the gym, but I train as hard as anyone.
+I’m laser-focused on training to be being the best possible version of myself that I can be.

-I want women to feel physically fierce and mentally strong.
-To be able to handle the shots life fires and get back up more resilient than ever.
-To break the stereotype, be the unexpected, and show the world who’s boss.
-Fitness to me is about unleashing the FIERCE.
+I want to give women the tools to feel physically fierce and mentally strong.
+To build resilience through training that carries on into their everyday lives.
+To break the stereotypes, to be the unexpected, to show the world that you're a warrior.
+Fitness to me is about unleashing your FIERCE.

 How I discovered the types of training I love

-I started watching kickboxing videos and followed a girl who really inspired me.
-She didn’t care that she didn’t have the best technique or wasn’t perfect, but she smashed every workout and would have pure elation in her face afterwards, even though she was drenched in sweat and almost falling over.
+I found some kickboxing videos on YouTube, and there was one woman who really inspired me.
+She didn’t care that she didn’t have the best technique or wasn’t perfect, but she smashed every workout.
+At the end, even though she was drenched in sweat and almost falling over, she'd look so happy.

 I wanted that.
 I wanted to feel what she felt.
-So I joined a boxing gym and quickly learned what it felt like to unleash.
-I thought, ‘This is more like it!’
+So I joined a boxing gym.

-I felt like I was training for something again — not just literally running around in circles, and this really changed my mindset.
+Rather than literally running around in circles, boxing gave me a clear sense of purpose.
 I was no longer working out because I had to, I was training my body to move better, feel better, be better; engaging my mind and my body, building strength in both.

 I later fell in love with Muay Thai, which is such a good, high-energy sport for me, and such a fun way to keep fit.
-From there it was a love for fitness that just kept growing stronger as I did.
+And I feel in love with this training style.

-I knew I wanted to inspire and help others on their own fitness journey, just like that kickboxing girl did for me all those years ago.
+I knew I wanted to inspire and help other women on their own fitness journey, just like that kickboxing girl did for me all those years ago.

 My fitness philosophy

-I’m a busy mum and business owner, so my workouts are maximising results — making the most of the time you have.
+I’m a busy mum and business owner, so my workouts are focused on maximising results — making the most of the time you have.
 Get in, work hard, get out.

 People often ask me ‘don’t you get sick of working out or eating healthy foods?’ and the answer is yes, sometimes.
 It takes discipline.

-Building strength, decreasing body fat and increasing lean muscle mass is at the core of what my training aims to do physically, but if you’re not engaged mentally, or if you’re not enjoying it, it’s not sustainable.
+Training to build strength, decrease body fat and increase lean muscle mass is great, but if you’re not engaged mentally, or if you’re not enjoying it, it’s not sustainable.

 That’s why fitness — for me — has to be fun, unpredictable, ever-changing and exciting.
 Love it, live it, and it will love you back.

-Changing your health behaviours is not easy, no matter what anyone says.
-It takes time, you’re going to want to quit more than once and you’ll realise relapse is real.
+Changing your habits isn't easy.
+It takes time, you’re going to want to quit more than once and may find yourself slipping back into old habits at times.

 Here are a few key things I’ve learned throughout my own health and fitness journey: